 A primary requirement of accepting the job as a U.S. Attorney is to never allow any form of conflict of interest to develop that may put into question the credibility of the U.S. Attorney’s office and the Federal Court system.

-The defendants involved in this case were accused of both threatening violence and of taking violent action on behalf of their Union.
-According to The Buffalo News the violent activity included stabbing a company executive, threatening to sexually assault a company representative’s wife and destruction of occupied cars and destruction of expensive privately owned heavy construction equipment.
+The defendants involved in this case were accused of both threatening violence and of taking violent action on behalf of their union.
+According to The Buffalo News, the violent activity included stabbing a company executive, threatening to sexually assault a company representative’s wife, and the destruction of occupied cars and heavy construction equipment.

-U.S. Attorney Hochul and his office was tasked with prosecuting this case against the Local 17 members which also involved the AFL-CIO who employed its own legal team to support the defendant legal teams because they deemed that a positive outcome for the defendants was critical to all union’s future activities.
+The prosecution also involved the AFL-CIO, which employed its own legal team to support the defendant’s legal teams because they deemed that a positive outcome for the defendants was critical to all of the union’s future activities.

-The AFL-CIO feared a precedent may be set in these cases resulting in the loss of the “Enmons loophole” that provides unions a defense when violence occurs in pursuit of union objectives.
+The AFL-CIO feared a precedent may be set in these cases resulting in the loss of the “Enmons Loophole,” case law that provides unions a defense when violence occurs in pursuit of union objectives.

-The case against the union and its members impacts the safety and security of U.S. citizens and private companies, their employees and property.
-The U.S. Attorney was tasked with representing these claimants and the victims of these violent crimes and his office was expected to aggressively, without any outside influences, prosecute these cases to their fullest extent.
+The case against the union and its members impacts the safety and security of U.S. citizens and private companies, their employees, and property.
+The U.S. Attorney was tasked with representing these claimants and the victims of these violent crimes and his office had a responsibility to aggressively — without any outside influences — prosecute these cases to their fullest extent.

 This standard was not met.

-The following summarizes the game changing campaign support Kathy Hochul received from Local 17 and the AFL-CIO concurrent with major activity before her husband in Federal Court involving the same organizations.
-The following greatly contributed to Kathy Hochul’s 2011 victory in the special election which benefited Kathy Hochul both professionally and financially and by association it benefited her U.S. Attorney husband:
+The following summarizes the game-changing campaign support that Mrs. Hochul received from Local 17 and the AFL-CIO concurrent with major actions being taken by her husband in Federal Court involving those very same unions.

-- The AFL-CIO contributed over $250,000 in cash to Kathy Hochul’s campaigns both prior to and immediately following her victory in 2011.
+- The AFL-CIO contributed over $250,000 in cash to Mrs. Hochul’s campaigns both prior to and immediately following her special election victory in 2011.

-- The Hochul’s accepted the UAW offer to hold her campaign night reception in 2011 at the AFL-CIO member UAW Buffalo Headquarters.
-Incredibly, U.S. Attorney Hochul apparently felt there was no conflict of interest involved with his family accepting this gift.
+Incredibly, Mr. Hochul — apparently — felt there was no conflict of interest involved with his family accepting this gift.
 The U.S. Attorney partied at the Buffalo union headquarters with the same unions he was facing in federal court at the same time.

 Read the UWUA statement.

-Ultimately this support contributed greatly to the election of Kathy Hochul and all the monetary and associated job benefits that the Hochul family received as a result of this victory can’t be denied.
+Ultimately this support contributed greatly to the election of Mrs. Hochul, which of course accrued intangible, access, and monetary benefits that members of the Hochul family enjoyed as a result of this victory.